 All posts by Sarah Law:

 Vision has been described as a mixture of The Ring and Videodrome via Hostel.
 Axelle Carolyn from Doomsday and Centurion plays a young woman who receives a mysterious DVD in the post.
-Too intrigued not to watch it she soon comes to realise even pressing play was a bad mistake.
+Too intrigued not to watch it she soon comes to realise even pressing play was a terrible mistake.
 What’s really on the DVD? [...]

 A group of young children play a game involving prank phone calls one night whilst their parents are throwing a party in the next room.
 The game simply involves picking a phone number at random, calling it and keeping the person on the other end of the line for a total of seventy five seconds. [...]